 Children and Tax Breaks

-There’s much to celebrate with the arrival of a newborn, including some much needed tax breaks that can lessen the pinch of a bigger family budget.
-Along with the big tax exemptions each child represents there are several tax breaks that can ease the family’s tax break, including:
+There’s much to celebrate with the arrival of a newborn, including some much-needed tax breaks that can lessen the pinch of a bigger family budget.
+The 2017 Tax Cuts and Jobs Act doubled the standard deduction to $24,000 for married couples, but it eliminated personal exemptions for family members.
+However, there are several tax breaks that can ease the family’s tax break, including:

 Dependent Care Credit: If both parents work and pay for day care, they can claim a tax credit of up to $3,000 per child under age 13 up to $6,000 per family.